sashadykun/tech_stack_redux/README.md

-### Tech stach app build with React Native  and Redux
+### Tech stack app build with React Native  and Redux